What Is Eating Disorder Therapy

 • Cognitive Behavioral Therapy (CBT)

-Helps identify and change distorted thoughts about food, weight, and body image.
+CBT helps individuals identify and change distorted thoughts about food, weight, and body image.
+By addressing these patterns, clients can replace harmful behaviors with healthier, more balanced choices.

 • Dialectical Behavior Therapy (DBT)